lml/commontator/README.md

 3. Configuration

-  Change commontator's configurations to suit your needs by editing config/intializers/commontator.rb.
+  Change commontator's configurations to suit your needs by editing `config/initializers/commontator.rb`.
+  Make sure to check that your configuration file is up to date every time you update the gem, as available options can change with each minor version.

 4. Routes